joekelly211/masfi/README.md

 # MASFI: Mapping Alternative Scenarios of Forest Intactness

-A cloud-based machine learning framework.
-MASFI supports protected area planning, monitoring and management using remote sensing data such as GEDI LiDAR aboveground biomass density.
+A cloud-based machine learning framework for predicting actual and alternative aboveground biomass density (AGBD) at 30 m resolution.
+MASFI uses GEDI L4A footprints, XGBoost regression and features engineered from the JRC Tropical Moist Forest product to quantify forest disturbance, restoration potential and relative intactness with IPCC-compliant uncertainty estimates.
+Outputs support protected area delineation, monitoring and management — the framework informed the gazettement of the Al-Sultan Abdullah Royal Tiger Reserve in Pahang, Malaysia.

 ## Framework Components

-- 1_areas: Project area delineation, with raster template creation based on Copernicus GLO-30 DEM.
+- **1_areas**: Project area delineation and raster template creation from the Copernicus GLO-30 DEM, including pixel area calculation on the WGS84 ellipsoid.
-- 2_targets: GEDI data download, processing and quality filtering, with support for user data upload.
+- **2_targets**: GEDI L4A download via NASA CMR API, quality filtering (sensitivity ≥ 0.98, quality flag = 1), and extraction of AGBD with standard error.
+Also supports user data upload.
-- 3_features_lcluc: Feature download and engineering for land-cover-land-use-change.
-- 3_features_topo: Feature engineering for topographic metrics.
+- **3_features_lcluc**: Download and engineering of scenario features from the TMF annual classification and disturbance products.
+Binary rasters are converted to edge distance and local density metrics within a 120 m ecological threshold.
+Old-growth proxy and forest reserve polygons are rasterised similarly.
+- **3_features_topo**: Engineering of static topographic features from a Digital Terrain Model, including 24 metrics (slope, topographic position index, stream power index, etc.) in smoothed and unsmoothed variants.
+Geographic features (latitude, longitude, distance to coast) are also created here.
-- 4_datasets: Spatial and temporal matching of targets and features.
+- **4_datasets**: Spatial and temporal matching of GEDI footprints with feature rasters.
+Footprints are filtered where same-year land cover change occurred within 34.5 m, and matched to a 29-year window of scenario features.
-- 5_models: XGBoost model optimisation and validation, with SHAP feature interpretation
+- **5_models**: XGBoost hyperparameter optimisation using a custom SHAP-guided random search, ten-fold cross-validation, and SHAP feature interpretation.
+Supports multi-runtime parallel optimisation in Colab.
-- 6_scenarios: Historic and alternative scenario creation with simple prediction outputs
-- 7_uncertainty: Scenario prediction using a multi-model Monte Carlo approach, with outputs including mean and uncertainty
-- 8_differences: Calculations of disturbance and intactness using differences between scenarios
+- **6_scenarios**: Compilation of feature stacks for yearly, undisturbed, disturbance area and recovery scenarios.
+Scenario features are modified to simulate alternative states while static features remain unchanged.
+- **7_uncertainty**: 100-iteration Monte Carlo simulation propagating GEDI L4A standard error through model training to pixel-level 95% confidence intervals (IPCC Approach 2).
+- **8_differences**: Disturbance and restoration potential from scenario differences, with uncertainty propagation (IPCC Approach 1).
+Percentage loss and quantile-based relative intactness scoring on a 0–10 scale.
-- 9_statistics: Area-based statistics using uploaded polygons, with Sankey diagrams visualising changes attributable to disturbance.
+- **9_statistics**: Area-based aggregation of AGB, disturbance, restoration and intactness statistics by polygon, with Sankey diagrams and yearly trend plots.

 ## Requirements

-- A familiarity with Python, Google Colab and Google Drive.
-The workflow is largely automated, but will require editing of some variables for different use-cases.
+- Familiarity with Python, Google Colab and Google Drive.
+The workflow is largely automated but requires editing of some variables for different use cases.
-- Google Account with at least 20 GB Drive. ~100 GB - 2 TB is more realistic for most project areas, depending on spatial extent.
-GEDI downloads take the majority of the space, and the total amount required for will be indicated before downloads begin.
+- Google Account with at least 20 GB Drive.
+100 GB – 2 TB is more realistic for most project areas, depending on spatial extent.
+GEDI downloads take the majority of the space, and the total required will be indicated before downloads begin.
 - A Colab subscription is not required but highly recommended for faster runtimes and more RAM to accommodate larger project areas.
-The pro+ subscription will also allow background processing.
+The Pro+ subscription also allows background processing.
-- The project area should ideally be within GEDI coverage (51.6°N to 51.6°S) and the Tropical Moist Forest biome.
-The workflow can be adapted other spatial targets besides GEDI or different land-cover data for creating features, but this requires a little more proficiency with Python.
+- The project area should be within GEDI coverage (51.6°N to 51.6°S) and ideally the tropical moist forest biome.
+The framework can be adapted to other biomes using equivalent forest cover and disturbance products, though modifications to target filtering and scenario design would be needed.
+- Old-growth or mature forest proxy polygons within or adjacent to the project area.
+Without these, the earliest available satellite baseline (e.g. 1996) can be used, with the understanding that pre-satellite degradation will be invisible and restoration potential underestimated.

 ## Getting Started

-1. Prepare a project area polygon as a .gpkg.
+1. Prepare a project area polygon as a .gpkg, along with any land-use polygons (old-growth protected areas, forest reserves, etc.).
 2. Download the notebooks and place in an empty Google Drive folder or Shared Drive.
 3. Open the notebooks in Google Colab, starting with 1_areas, running code blocks sequentially.
 4. Instructions and explanations are written as # comments.
 If these are found lacking, please open a discussion.

 Notebooks should be followed in order.
-The exception is if wish to predict a GEDI DTM (Digital Terrain Model) to create topographic features:
+The exception is if you wish to predict a GEDI DTM (Digital Terrain Model) to replace the GLO-30 DSM for topographic features.
+The DSM embeds vegetation height, which confounds alternative scenario predictions when used as a static feature.
+The DTM workflow:

-1. Ensure 'elev_lowestmode' parameter from GEDI04_A is added in 2_targets.
+1. Add `elev_lowestmode` from GEDI L4A in 2_targets.
-2. Use 3_features_topo to create topographic features with the base GLO-30 DEM (actually a DSM - Digital Surface Model).
+2. Use 3_features_topo to create initial topographic features from the GLO-30 DSM.
-3. Include the same LCLUC features (< 2016, the GLO-30 data collection period) you would to model vegetation indices.
-The difference between the DTM and DSM is largely canopy height.
+3. Include LCLUC features up to 2015 (the final year of TanDEM-X data acquisition).
+The difference between DSM and DTM is largely canopy height, so features and model architecture mirror the AGBD workflow.
-4. Run through 4_datasets, 5_models and 6_scenarios, predicting the year 2015.
-Masking to forest isn't necessary.
+4. Run 4_datasets, 5_models and 6_scenarios, predicting a single unmasked raster.
-5. Go back to 3_features_topo and switch to the newly created GEDI DTM (unmasked) for new topographic features.
+5. Return to 3_features_topo and switch to the DTM for new topographic features.
-6. Continue the workflow to 4_datasets for predicting GEDI AGBD or other vegetation indices.
+6. Continue the main AGBD workflow from 4_datasets.

-## Future work

-Additional tools with functions such as disturbance pattern forecasting, support for additional biomes, geohazard predictions and vegetation structure classification are being considered or actively developed.
-MASFI will continue to be supported, and if funding and time permits, worked into a larger software suite for protected area prioritisation, monitoring and management.

 ## Citation

 If you use MASFI in your research, please cite:

-Kelly, J., Clements, G. R., Ong, D.J., Low, R., Senescall, M., Zeng, Y., Rao, S., & Jinggut, T. (2025).
-Mapping alternative scenarios of forest intactness: a machine learning framework. https://github.com/joekelly211/masfi
+Kelly, J., Ong, D.J., Clements, G.R., Low, R., Senescall, M., Zeng, Y., Rao, S., & Jinggut, T. (2026).
+Mapping alternative scenarios of forest intactness: A cloud-based machine learning framework. *Remote Sensing of Environment*. https://github.com/joekelly211/masfi